-This story of two married people falling in love, but being unable to get together because they’re plagued by feelings of guilt is a film that is hard to forget.
-I love that these characters have an inner decency which makes them not fully give in to their feelings, however much they actually want to be able to do so.
+I love that these two characters have an inner decency which makes them not fully give in to their feelings, however much they actually want to be able to do so.

-This story has been imitated many times since: Falling In Love, The 7.39(TV), and even a remake starring Richard Burton and Sophia Loren.
-Although enjoyable, none of these will ever come close to this original version in my opinion.
+Brief Encounter has been imitated many times since: Falling In Love, The 7.39(TV), and even a direct remake starring Richard Burton and Sophia Loren.
+Although all enjoyable films none of these will ever come close to this original version in my opinion.

-Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and keep running in to one another.
+Laura(Celia Johnson)and Alec(Trevor Howard)meet at a railway station, and they keep running in to one another in the days that follow.
 A friendship develops which soon becomes something more.
 The catch is both are married to someone else, and neither wants to hurt their spouse.
-Neither can deny their feelings and they will both have to decide whether to begin a relationship or not.
+Neither can deny their growing feelings though and they will both have to decide whether to begin a relationship or not.

-We feel for them both so much, and because they resist their feelings, this makes them even more sympathetic because they can’t deny the attraction, but they will not just go straight ahead and act on it.
-If they had fell into each others arms and ran off together, I highly doubt this film would be getting discussed so much today.
+We feel for Laura and Alec so much and because they resist their growing feelings this makes them even more sympathetic because they can’t deny the attraction, but they will not just go straight ahead and act on it either.
+If they had fell into each others arms and ran off together, then I highly doubt that this film would be getting discussed so much today.

-Brief Encounter is directed by David Lean, and is based on Noel Coward’s stage play, Still Life(which was set entirely in a railway waiting room).
-Lean wisely expanded the action beyond the train station, giving us glimpses of Laura’s home life with loving, but slightly dull husband (Cyril Raymond), and meetings in town between Alec and Laura.
+Brief Encounter is directed by David Lean and it is based upon Noel Coward’s stage play, Still Life(which was set entirely in a railway waiting room).
+Lean decided to expand the action beyond the train station, and in the process he gives us glimpses of Laura’s home life with her loving and slightly dull husband (Cyril Raymond), and also shows us meetings in town between Alec and Laura.

 There is also another prominent couple in this film, Albert (Stanley Holloway) and Myrtle(Joyce Carey)the station master and station café manager; they enjoy an open, flirtatious relationship, whilst never seeming to ever become a couple (like Alec and Laura).
 These scenes also serve as some comic relief in an otherwise serious and emotional story.
 Margaret Barton is also good as the young café assistant(I believe she is now the only surviving cast member.)